JordanHoang/mvp/_PRESS-RELEASE.md

   > "workout.log() aims to benefit everybody from hardcore fitness enthusiasts to individuals just wanting to live a healthier lifestyle." - Jordan Hoang, CEO, CTO, CFO, President, Founder, Intern

 ## How to Get Started ##
   > Getting started is super easy!
-Just create an account, submit your activities, and let workout.log() keep track of what daily net calories.
+Just create an account, submit your activities, and let workout.log() keep track of your daily net calories.

 ## Customer Quote ##